 Depth and Spacing: Plant the corms 4” apart and 2” deep with the claw side down.

 In good growing conditions, each ranunculus plant develops a large root ball.
 If you are growing ranunculus in pots, be sure to allow plenty of space for the roots so the plants can get reach their full potential.

 For long-lasting bouquets, cut ranunculus flowers as soon as they begin to show color.

 Ranunculus are winter hardy in zones 8-10.
 To encourage the plants to come back a second year, make sure to plant them in very well drained soil.
 Keep in mind that these plants do not like hot weather.
-The relatively cool coastal conditions of Southern California are ideal.
+Cool coastal conditions are ideal.

 In colder areas (zones 4-7) or where growing conditions are less than ideal, ranunculus are usually treated as annuals, with fresh bulbs planted each spring.